 - The Ehsaas Financial Inclusion is a multi-component initiative that was launched in November 2019 in presence of Her Majesty Queen Máxima of the Netherlands who is United Nations Secretary-General’s Special Advocate for Inclusive Finance for Development (UNSGSA).
 Ehsaas Financial Inclusion initiatives include “one woman one bank account policy”, bank accounts for informal workers under Mazdoor ka Ehsaas and promotion of access to credit for the bottom of the pyramid.
 Find out more here.

 - Launched by the Prime Minister on April 1, 2020, the Rs.
-144 billion Ehsaas Emergency Cash programme had been designed in the context of the economic hardship being experienced by the vulnerable due to the ongoing coronavirus crisis.
-The programme aimed to provide Rs.
-12,000 each to 12 million deserving families through a biometrically enabled payment system.
+203 billion Ehsaas Emergency Cash programme has been designed in the context of the economic hardship being experienced by the vulnerable due to the ongoing coronavirus crisis.
+The programme aims to provide Rs.
+12,000 each to more than 15 million deserving families through a biometrically enabled payment system.
 Find out more here.

 - The Prime Minister launched an application web-portal for COVID-19 livelihood-loss-affectees on May 2, 2020 and committed the PM’s COVID-19 Relief fund to those who will qualify for assistance.
 The cash handout of Rs.
 12,000 was given to deserving individuals through the Ehsaas Emergency Cash programme.
 Find out more here.